balderdashy/sails-docs/concepts/Views/ViewEngines.md

 ##### Swapping out the view engine

-To use a different view engine, you should use npm to install it in your project, then in [`config/views.js`](http://sailsjs.org/documentation/anatomy/myApp/config/views.js.html) `sails.config.views.extension` to your desired file extension and `sails.config.views.getRenderFn` to a function that returns your view engine's rendering function.
+To use a different view engine, you should use npm to install it in your project, then in [`config/views.js`](http://sailsjs.org/documentation/anatomy/myApp/config/views.js.html) set `sails.config.views.extension` to your desired file extension and `sails.config.views.getRenderFn` to a function that returns your view engine's rendering function.
 If your view engine is supported by [Consolidate](https://github.com/visionmedia/consolidate.js/blob/master/Readme.md#api), you can use that in your `getRenderFn` to easily get access to the rendering function.
 For example, to use [Swig](https://github.com/paularmstrong/swig) templates:

 ```javascript
 'extension': 'swig',